Injuries and DNPs

 How does a DNP affect payouts?

-Only active, non-DNP players count toward a winning entry.
-Entries with a player marked DNP are still eligible to win, although the multiplier will be reduced.
-This is referred to as a “reverted entry.”
-For example, if you select a 3-pick power play and one of your selections is marked DNP, your entry will revert to a 2-pick power play.
-A full breakdown of reverted entries is included below :
+Only active, non-DNP players count toward a winning lineup.
+Lineups with a player marked DNP are still eligible to win, although the multiplier will be reduced.
+This is referred to as a “reverted lineup.”
+For example, if you select a 3-pick power play and one of your selections is marked DNP, your lineup will revert to a 2-pick power play.
+A full breakdown of reverted lineups is included below :

 • 4-Pick Power → 3-Pick Power